 - Security: Your checkout process must be secured.
-In 2015-2020, the United States experienced nearly 50 percent credit card fraud.
+From 2015-2020, the United States experienced nearly 50 percent of credit card fraud.

-- Checkout button position and color: The checkout buttons should always stay in line with the vision of customers.
+- Checkout button position and color: The checkout buttons should always align with customers’ vision.
 It could be possible that a customer leaves out the page because he couldn’t find the checkout button.
-Also use a recognizable and reliable color for the button. mostly green, in a way that it stands out.
-Referring to Kissmetrics, 85 percent of online shoppers place color as a primary reason for why they buy a particular product.
+Also, use a recognizable and reliable color for the button.
+Mostly green, in a way that it stands out.
+Referring to Kissmetrics, 85 percent of online shoppers place color as a primary reason they buy a particular product.
 It depends on shoppers’ culture.

 There are two main ways to change our template:

-First, is to use a pre-built checkout page template: To use a pre-built template, we should install a theme.
-The checkout page is defined by the theme.
+First, use a pre-built checkout page template: To use a pre-built template, we should install a theme.
+The theme defines the checkout page.
 If the owner or developer of the WooCommerce website doesn’t know about coding, it is better to use a pre-built template.

-The second is to add a code: A developer can change templates with code.
+The second is to add code: A developer can change templates with code.
 This could happen via File manager.
 You can find a file manager at cPanel.
-The codes used are like “woocommerce_checkout_shipping”.
+The codes used are like “woocommerce_checkout_shipping.”
 This also could be done by PHP file.

 5-best WooCommerce checkout page templates and plugins

-Awesome Checkout Templates: By this Ad-on, you can change the colors, layout, labels, and fields of your checkout template.
+Awesome Checkout Templates: With this Add-on, you can change the colors, layout, labels, and fields of your checkout template.
 You can also create landing pages, and by using shortcodes, you can make checkout pages.

 Checkout field editor: It is one of the best plugins to change your checkout page template.